 Stippling and pointillism

 These are two separate techniques; the stippling technique is mostly associated with pen and ink drawing, whereas pointillism art is made with paint.
 In a pointillist painting, coloured dots blend together to create colour contrast and the appearance of a new hue.
-Pointillism began as a variation of impressionism, Van Gogh, Picasso and Paul Signac are all famous for using this technique.
+Pointillism began as a variation of impressionism and Post-Impressionism, Van Gogh, Picasso and Paul Signac are all famous for using this technique.

 Here are some examples of stippling art to give you some inspiration.
 As you can see, this technique can be used to create a variety of different effects, from photorealistic portraits to whimsical illustrations.